frederikb96/frederikberg/content/_index.md

       title: Contact
       subtitle:
       text: |-
         Just write me a mail or get in contact via Matrix.
-You can also book and appointment via Nextcloud.
+You can also book an appointment via Nextcloud.
       # Contact (add or remove contact options as necessary)
       email: fberg@posteo.de
       contact_links: